 2b.
 If the target UE Context for SMS has already been created, the SMSF updates the UE Context for SMS with the NF Service Consumer (e.g. AMF) provided parameters.

 If successful, "204 No Content" shall be returned.

 2c.
+If the target UE Context for SMS has already been created and the NF Service Consumer (e.g. AMF) provided parameters contains 2 access types (i.e. an additional Access Type), the SMSF registers itself in UDM for the new Access Type for the given UE, performs service authorization for the given UE for the new Access Type and updates the UE context for SMS for this UE with the new additional Access Type.

+If successful, "204 No Content" shall be returned.

-On failure, the appropriate HTTP status code (e.g. "403 Forbidden") indicating the error shall be returned.
+2d.
+On failure or redirection, the appropriate HTTP status code (e.g. "403 Forbidden") indicating the error shall be returned.

 A ProblemDetails IE shall be included in the payload body of PUT response, with the "cause" attribute of ProblemDetails set to application error codes specified in table 6.1.7.3-1.